Pennington Marsh – 21st February

 On a bright sunny morning I had a few hours to spend at Pennington Marsh.
 It is sometime since I had been down to the marsh and so I was looking forward to my time here.
 I walked a pretty standard route taking in Butt’s Lagoon, Fishtail Lagoon, Jetty Lagoon and out to Oxey Lagoon.

-As expected there were excellent numbers of waders and wildfowl to be seen on the falling tide with highlights being 250 off Pennington Lane, four Ruff, , , the long staying Purple on the mudflats just east of the jetty, two Slavonian Grebe off Oxey Lagoon and also a off Oxey Lagoon.
+As expected there were excellent numbers of waders and wildfowl to be seen on the falling tide with highlights being 250 off Pennington Lane, four , Peregrine, , the long staying on the mudflats just east of the jetty, two Slavonian Grebe off Oxey Lagoon and also a off Oxey Lagoon.

 Also just off Oxey was a seal, I didn’t see it very well but I think it was a Common Seal, and a little more surprising was a recently dead Common Dolphin, see here.